InjectiveLabs/docs/source/includes/_clients.md

 <br />
 <br />

-> Example - Get markets and tokens from Indexer (ExchangeClient)
+> Example - MarketsAssistant with all tokens

 ```go
 package main